seud0nym/tch-gui-unhide/utilities/README.md

 - Disable or enable UPnP
 - Disable or enable power saving
 - Disable or enable MultiAP (EasyMesh) if it is installed on the device
+- Disable or enable DumaOS (Telstra Game Optimiser) if it is installed on the device
 - Disable or enable WPS on non-Guest and non-Backhaul SSIDs
 - Configure the opkg package manager so that you can install additional packages on the device
+- Stop and disable all services associated with optional features for a minimal memory configuration

 It does NOT remove the hidden BH-xxxxxx SSID from the DJA0230 or DJA0231, as this is not related to Telstra AIR.
 It is the wireless backhaul for EasyMesh.